History of France: Interwar years: Foreign policy and Great Depression

-By contrast to the mild economic upheaval, the political upheaval was enormous.
+In contrast to the mild economic upheaval, the political upheaval was enormous.
 Socialist Leon Blum, leading the Popular Front, brought together Socialists and Radicals to become Prime Minister from 1936 to 1937; he was the first Jew and the first Socialist to lead France.
 The Communists in the Chamber of Deputies voted to keep the government in power, and generally supported the government's economic policies, but rejected its foreign policies.
 The Popular Front passed numerous labor reforms, which increased wages, cut working hours to 40 hours with overtime illegal and provided many lesser benefits to the working class such as mandatory two-week paid vacations.
-However, renewed inflation canceled the gains in wage rates, unemployment did not fall, and economic recovery was very slow.
+However, renewed inflation cancelled the gains in wage rates, unemployment did not fall, and economic recovery was very slow.
 The Popular Front failed in economics, foreign policy, and long-term stability: "Disappointment and failure was the legacy of the Popular Front."
 At first the Popular Front created enormous excitement and expectations on the left—including very large scale sitdown strikes—but in the end it failed to live up to its promise.
 However, Socialists would later take inspiration from the attempts of the Popular Front to set up a welfare state.

 The government joined Britain in establishing an arms embargo during the Spanish Civil War (1936–1939).
-Blum rejected support for the Spanish Republicans because of his fear that civil war might spread to deeply-divided France.
+Blum rejected support for the Spanish Republicans because of his fear that civil war might spread to deeply divided France.
 Financial support in military cooperation with Poland was also a policy.
-The government nationalized arms suppliers, and dramatically increased its program of rearming the French military in a last-minute catch up with the Germans.
+The government nationalized arms suppliers, and dramatically increased its program of rearming the French military in a last-minute catch-up with the Germans.

 Appeasement of Germany, in cooperation with Britain, was the policy after 1936, as France sought peace even in the face of Hitler's escalating demands.
 Prime Minister Édouard Daladier refused to go to war against Germany and Italy without British support as Neville Chamberlain wanted to save peace at Munich in 1938.